x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbCollection/listIndexes_en.md

 ##DESCRIPTION##

-This function is used to enumerate [index][index].
-Executing this method will display all the index information under the specified collection.
+This function is used to list the information of all [indexes][index] in the specified collection.
+When the users executes the function through the coordinatio node, the index information will be obtained from the catalog node.
+If the function is executed through the data node, the index information will be obtained from the data node.

 ##PARAMETERS##